Why Parents Shouldn't Use Food as Reward or Punishment

 Offering otherwise off-limits food as a reward or special treat is also confusing.

-Children hear that they're supposed to enjoy foods that are good for them and avoid
+Children hear that they're supposed to enjoy foods that are good for them and stay

-foods with little nutritional value.
-Being told that they can indulge in foods that
+away from foods with little nutritional value.
+Being told that they can indulge in

-are bad for them as a reward for doing something good sends a mixed message.
-They
+foods that are bad for them as a reward for doing something good sends a mixed message.

-may also start associating unhealthy foods with certain moods—when you feel good about
+They may also start relating unhealthy foods to certain moods—when you feel good about

 yourself, for instance, it's OK to reach for a sweet.